-Working with an experienced agent to get the best price possible for the property also means disclosing any court ordered details regarding the property or the sale before listing it.
+Working with an experienced agent to get the best price possible for the property also means disclosing any court-ordered details regarding the property or the sale before listing it.
 To be effective and efficient at selling the property, the agent needs to know about all stipulations regarding the sale and the responsibilities of both parties.
-The agent needs to know, for example, which spouse has the court approved authority to act on behalf of the couple.
+The agent needs to know, for example, which spouse has the court-approved authority to act on behalf of the couple.
 It will usually be the spouse living in the home.
 The agent also needs to know the listing price if it is spelled out in the court’s order, and who is authorized to reduce the price if necessary.
 Some court orders may cover which spouse is responsible for home repairs and how to get approval for those costs.

 DON’T: Let Home Maintenance Slip

 When one spouse moves out and the other is busy trying to juggle a job, child care and taking care of the house, home maintenance and repairs can pile up.
 Keeping up with all of that while struggling through a divorce can be overwhelming.
-That is especially the case if a court order has imposed constraints on the amount of expenses it will require and requires both spouses to consent.
-However, falling behind on simple repairs and basic upkeep is important to getting a good selling price.
+That is especially the case if a court order has imposed constraints on the number of expenses it will require and requires both spouses to consent.
+However, falling behind on simple repairs and basic upkeep is important to get a good selling price.

 DO: Stage the Home, Especially if it is Unoccupied

 Ideally, one of the spouses will stay in the house until it sells.
 The spouse should try to make it appear as though both spouses are still living there.
 If buyers sense a divorce sale, they are likely to suspect the home can be bought at a fire sale price point.
-That will only encourage lowball offers.
+That will only encourage low-ball offers.

 If no one is living in the home, it is best to leave some furnishings so that it will not appear empty.
 Homes generally sell better if they are at least lightly staged.
-Empty homes, or homes with a few items left behind a helter skelter can impair the home’s marketability.
+Empty homes or homes with a few items left behind a helter-skelter can impair the home’s marketability.

 If you can afford a professional stager, it may be worth the expense.
 A professionally staged home helps the house sell quickly and for a good price.